Prunus cerasoides

 Its range extends in the Himalayas from Himachal Pradesh in north-central India, to south-western China, Burma and Thailand.
-It grows in temperate forest from 1200 to 2400 m in elevation.
+In India the tree is widely revered in the Himalayan state of Uttarakhand.
+The tree is found in temperate forest from 1200 to 2400 m in elevation and extends to tropical highlands of Southeast Asia.

+Description

-DescriptionPrunus cerasoides is a tree which grows up to 30 m in height.
+Prunus cerasoides is a tree which grows up to 30 m in height.
 It has glossy, ringed bark.
 When the tree is not in flower, it is characterised by glossy, ringed bark and long, dentate stipules.

-The tree flowers in autumn and winter.
+The tree flowers twice a year, during autumn and spring.
+First flowering blooms between the months of January to April and second flowering blooms between September and November.
 Flowers are hermaphroditic and are pinkish white in color.
 It has ovoid yellow fruit that turns red as it ripens.

+Cultivation

+Prunus cerasoides thrives in well-drained and moisture-retentive loamy soil, in an open, sunny, and sheltered location.

+P. cerasoides, like most members of the genus Prunus, is shallow rooted and is likely to produce suckers if the root is damaged.
+It is likely to become chlorotic if too much lime is present.
+It is known to be susceptible to honey fungus.